Customer Bike - Z1000 A2 1977

 Let’s be clear, you are not going to win any prizes with this bike and if you want one that you can put back to standard it is not a good starting point.
 If you are after an inexpensive Z1000 (no such thing as a “cheap” on anymore) to actually use that has had all the necessary work done, then this could be ideal.

-OK – the bike needs new paint to make it look pretty, but that is a personal thing; I am not keen on the standard A2 paint so didn’t want to put it back to the original paint and thought that the new owner could decide.
-There are no cracks or damage to any of the plastic panel and the tank is in good condition (with new badges screwed on to it – so no damage there either).
+OK – the bike needs new paint to make it look pretty, and a new pipe.
+Paint is a personal thing; I am not keen on the standard A2 paint so didn’t want to put it back to the original paint and thought that the new owner could decide.
+There are no cracks or damage to any of the plastic panels and the tank is in good condition (with new badges screwed on to it – so no damage there either).

 £4,250 and it is yours.
 Call Trev on 07736894268 or email email@example.com